Our work

 Environment Restoration Training

 Floresta’s programs encourage communities to take ownership of their own problems.
-We teach the VICOBA groups about the connection between proper care and conservation for their local environments and building sustainable livelihoods.
+We teach the VSLA groups about the connection between proper care and conservation for their local environments and building sustainable livelihoods.
 The groups then identify areas for further learning and we work with them build on the knowledge that the already possess.
 We are currently developing several Farmer Field Schools where we will identify those high performing farmers from among our Village Savings and Loan Association Village Savings and Loan Association (VSLA) groups.
 We will partner with these lead farmers to help them become experts in the things that they’re already doing well.
 These Farmer Field Schools will be very visible in the community and help spread some of our core teachings.
 We understand that a normal human behavior is that most people will watch the few early adopters of new teaching and technologies and only take them on after they’ve seen success.
 These Farmer Field Schools are one technique to impact whole communities.

 Environmental Conservation